Kim Kardashian Reveals Harrowing Details Of Terrifying Paris Robbery [Video]

-Kim Kardashian opened up about the robbery that left her traumatized after she was robbed of $10 million dollars worth of jewelry at Hôtel de Pourtalès in Paris in an upcoming episode of Keeping up with the Kardashians.
+Kim Kardashian opens up about the robbery that left her traumatized after she was robbed of $10 million dollars worth of jewelry at Hôtel de Pourtalès in Paris in an upcoming episode of Keeping up with the Kardashians.
 Kim’s night made an unexpected turn for the worse when she was bound, gagged, and thrown into the bathtub after men dressed as police officers held her up at gunpoint.

 Season 13 of KUWTK premieres this Sunday, March 12 at 9/8c on E! pic.twitter.com/fUB9C4b7cY